Measurement of reactor antineutrino oscillations with 1.46 ktonne-years of data at SNO+

 \textit{Spectral Analysis and Results}~~\textemdash~~ A total of 246 coincidences were selected in the two datasets.
 This is compared with the expected numbers of signals and backgrounds in Table~\ref{tab:sum_sig_bkg}.
 The expectations in each dataset are 101 and 180 coincidences, which are consistent with the observations of 103 and 143, respectively.
 Additional information is provided for each dataset in Supplemental Material~\cite{supp}.
 The prompt energy distribution of the combined dataset is shown in Fig.~\ref{fig:Eprompt}.

 Two independent fitter frameworks used extended $\log$-likelihood functions to fit the unbinned prompt energy spectrum.
-Both frameworks produced consistent results, one set of which is presented and summarized in Tables~\ref{tab:sum_sig_bkg} and \ref{tab:fit_results}.
+Both frameworks used the same selected event samples and input predictions, and produced consistent results, one set of which is presented and summarized in Tables~\ref{tab:sum_sig_bkg} and \ref{tab:fit_results}.
 In addition to the two oscillation parameters, we fit the geoneutrino rate and U/Th ratio, and scalings to the cross section and branching ratios for the \alphan channels.
 The normalizations of these and the other backgrounds were treated as fully correlated across the two datasets with the same relative constraints, together with a common scale for the reactor predictions.
-The detector-related systematics, including the energy resolution, a linear energy scale (with a separate 3\% uncertainty for protons as in Ref.~\cite{sno+ppo}), and a nonlinear scaling related to Birks' constant $k_B$, were constrained with distinct uncertainties for each dataset (see Table~\ref{tab:datasets}).
+The detector-related systematics, including the energy resolution, a linear energy scale, and a nonlinear scaling related to Birks' constant $k_B$, were fit and constrained with distinct uncertainties for each dataset (see Table~\ref{tab:datasets}).
+A linear energy scale systematic for protons was fit without constraint, due to the lack of a calibration.